Man accused in fatal Lakeforest Mall stabbing attacked worker ‘without provocation,’ police say

 Police assert that shortly before 11 a.m. on Feb.
 21, he walked into a Metro by T-Mobile store inside the Lakeforest Mall where Jose Alexander Maldonado, 23, was working.
 Flowers-Jackson “immediately began stabbing the victim,” detectives alleged in the court filing.
 “The suspect continued to stab the victim as the victim attempted to run out of the store.”

 Maldonado instead fell to the ground.
-Officers who arrived tried to treat his wounds and asked if he knew who’d stabbed him.
+Officers who arrived tried to treat his wounds and asked if he knew who had stabbed him.
 “Trent, Trent,” Maldonado allegedly said.

 He was taken to a hospital where he was pronounced dead.
-An autopsy showed he’d been cut and stabbed in the face, ear, stomach, shoulder and back, detectives said.
+An autopsy showed he had been cut and stabbed in the face, ear, stomach, shoulder and back, detectives said.

-Court records do not indicate if Flowers-Jackson has retained an attorney in the case.
-He is currently being held without bond.
+Flowers-Jackson is currently being held without bond.

 The court filings show Montgomery County police had two recent contacts with Flowers-Jackson.